 - Rehabilitation clinics

-CAA programs must provide a curriculum that allow students to acquire and demonstrate knowledge of:
+CAA programs must provide a curriculum that allows students to acquire and demonstrate knowledge of basic human communication and swallowing processes, while considering biological, neurological, acoustic, psychological, developmental, linguistic, and cultural factors.

-They must also provide opportunities for students to acquire and demonstrate knowledge of:
+They must also provide opportunities for students to acquire and demonstrate knowledge of the nature of speech and language, hearing, swallowing, and communication disorders and differences in the areas of:

 - Voice and resonance including respiration and phonation